WordPress Plugins For Managing WordPress Post Revisions

 For more details, go here: WP Revisions Control

-To view more plugins that can help you manage post revisions and optimize your WP database, go to Plugins > Add New and search for keywords like “Revisions“, “Optimize Database“, etc …
+To view more plugins that can help you manage post revisions and optimize your database, go to Plugins > Add New and type in keywords like “Revisions“, “Optimize Database“, etc …

 We hope that you have found the above information on plugins that will help you manage your WordPress post revisions useful.